Grace Mountainside Church, a Lutheran & Episcopal Fellowship,

 the highest unemployment level in North Carolina.
 The Rev. Steve Holcomb, Chairperson Mike Kelly,

-Paul Morgan, and Deacon Helen Thompson envisioned using the Fellowship Room
+Paul Morgan, and Deacon Helen Thompson envisioned using the Fellowship Room during the as a Soup Kitchen.

 In March, 2010, the Soup Kitchen ministry began serving free lunch every